 Differences between the pre-service teachers that learned about teaching with digital games and those that did not learn about teaching with the use of digital games.

-There exists a significant difference in the attitudes towards the use of technology and in the techno-pedagogical knowledge between those pre-service teachers who did not learn about teaching with digital games and those that learned about the use of digital games.
-The pre-service teachers who did learn about the use of digital games in instruction displayed a more positive attitude towards the use of games and they harbored more techno-pedagogical knowledge in comparison with those who did not learn about the use of digital games in instruction.
+There is a significant difference in the attitudes towards the use of technology and in the techno-pedagogical knowledge between the pre-service teachers who did not learn about teaching with digital games and those that learned about the use of digital games.
+The pre-service teachers who did learn about the use of digital games in instruction displayed a more positive attitude towards the use of games and they possessed more techno-pedagogical knowledge in comparison with those who did not learn about the use of digital games in instruction.

 With this, as concerns the rest of the variables, there are no remarkable findings of other differences between the pre-service teachers that learned about and those that did not learn about the use of digital games for instruction.

-Differences between the pre-service teachers that taught their subject with digital games and those that did no teach their subject using digital games.
+Differences between the pre-service teachers that taught their subject with digital games and those that did not teach their subject using digital games.

-Findings indicate many differences in several variables between those pre-service teachers that taught their subject through digital games as compared with those that did not teach their subject through the use and development of digital games.
-The pre-service teachers that taught their subject using digital games self-reported positive attitudes, self-perception of high knowledge of techno-pedagogy, a positive attitude as regards the potential of digital games to cultivate ways of low-order thinking, and to cultivate ways of working and lifelong skills.
+The findings indicate many differences in several variables between the pre-service teachers who taught their subject through digital games as compared with those who did not teach their subject through the use and development of digital games.
+The pre-service teachers who taught their subject using digital games self-reported positive attitudes, self-perception of high knowledge of techno-pedagogy, a positive attitude towards the potential of digital games to cultivate ways of low-order thinking and to cultivate ways of working and lifelong skills.
 All this is relative to the pre-service teachers that did not teach their subject through the development of digital games.

-It is interesting to see that the findings truly reflect differences within the groups that believe that the integration of digital games can cultivate lower-level thinking.
-However, there were no differences found in the group that believes that digital games can cultivate higher-level thinking.
+The findings truly reflect differences within the groups that believe that the integration of digital games can cultivate lower-level thinking.
+However, there were no differences detected in the group that believes that digital games can cultivate higher-level thinking.

 The combined influence of learning about the integration of games and the teaching of the subject through games.